ōō”†–ō: WHEN HUNGRY, EAT YOUR RICE

 Rice is the object of study refering directly to Japan and the practice of Zen.

 In mark making, I was interested in registering the marks each rice leaves on paper as a metaphor for our human experiences.
 Like rice, we are anonymous beings in this vast world, yet, leaving personal, distinctive marks.

-I also investigated how form is created through painting and dropping grains on paper when the mind is fixed on binary structures such as male/female and control/fluidity.
-These dichotomies "are part of the system by which, in language and thought, two theoretical opposites are strictly defined and set off against one another (Smith G. (1996. “ Binary opposition and sexual power in Paradise Lost.
+I also investigated how form is created through painting and dropping grains on paper when the mind frees itself from the binary structures.
+These dichotomies "are part of the system by which, in language and thought, two theoretical opposites are strictly defined and set off against one another (Smith G. 1996. “ Binary opposition and sexual power in Paradise Lost.
 “Midwest Quarterly.
 27 (4): 383).
-My conclusion is that time and repetition dissolve the sense of self and consequently, dualities as oppositional to each other.
+My conclusion is that time and repetition dissolve oppositional dualities.